needle-mirror/com.unity.purchasing.udp/Documentation~/index.md

     1. [Implement IAP](games-with-iap.md) (if applicable).
     1. [Implement LicenceCheck for premium games](premium-games.md) (optional).
 1. Build and test your game.
-    1. Build your game APK.
+    1. Build your game as an APK or AAB file.
     1. Ensure all your IAP products are listed in the UDP console (if applicable).
     1. Test your game in the Sandbox.
-1. Upload your game APK to the UDP console.
+1. Upload your game build to the UDP console.
 1. Finalize the game information page in the UDP console.
     1. Verify testing was successful.
     1. Upload your app signing private key.